victorvoid/victorlast.github.io/_posts/2016-03-12-modeling-data-flow.md

 title:  "An approach to dealing with the data flow"
 image: ''
 date:   2016-03-12 00:06:31
-description: ''
+description: 'How category theory can give you a new perspective on modeling the flow of your software.'
 ---

-# Hello
+# Intro

-How category theory can give you a new perspective on modeling the flow of your software.

 Let's talk about: